mrjackyliang/discord-stonker-bot/README.md

 ```

 ### 4. Anti-Raid
-A set of tools to ban members (based on their avatar hash or username), and helps implement a verification gate for those that just joined the server.
+A set of tools to ban members (based on their avatar hash or username), and helps automate the membership gate for those that just joined the server.

 | __Key__                                    | __Type__   | __Description__                                              | __Accepted Values__                                                                    |
 |--------------------------------------------|------------|--------------------------------------------------------------|----------------------------------------------------------------------------------------|